 Do you know how Tsunamis are formed?
 This worksheet shows the physics behind tsunami formation.

 Can you tell which types of weathering caused each of these changes in the earth?
 This activity is a great way to review the 3 main types of weathering.

 Does your little scientist know the water cycle?
 Challenge her with this cut and paste activity where she'll label each part of this water cycle!

-Learn more about molecules and how they make up air in this intro-to-earth-science sheet.
+Learn more about molecules and how they comprise the air all around us in this intro-to-earth-science worksheet.

 Ever lay on your back to look at the clouds?
 Now you'll know which types of cloud make up all those silly shapes you see with this diagram.

 The Earth is very much alive, even its rocks shift and change.
 Practice geology vocabulary with this challenging word search.

 Learn some new words and facts about precious minerals with this word-scramble and matching worksheet.

 Learn all about precipitation and the role it plays on the planet in this weather science worksheet.